| GUELPH'S CATHOLIC HILL(published in Our Town, Vol. 2, Issue 1, June 1987)A Hotbed of Scottish Rite Freemasonry?

 he crossed to London to defend himself - unsuccessfully - against charges

+of extravagance and insubordination.
 There is no evidence to show that Bishop Macdonell

 and Cardinal Weld were Scottish Rite Freemasons.
 But Simon McGillivray